ME & My Wedding

 I need to speak to people and confirm arrangements for the rehearsal.

-We had confirmation that the holiday train travel has been upgraded to 1st Class!!
+We had confirmation that the holiday train travel has been upgraded to First Class!!

 I can't decide what clothes to take with me and the current cold weather is not giving me much inspiration.
 I need to start making lists of what we need to pack; I am so worried that we will forget something.